EasyMapper/Productivity

 The document to be mapped must be of type .docx or compatible, such as .odt.

-The document should also be structured in headings; in MS-Word it is the paragraphs with the styles Heading 1, Heading 2, through 9.
+The document should also be structured in headings; in MS-Word it is the paragraphs with styles Heading 1, Heading 2, through 9.
 Mapping documents without an explicit structure is another type of activity quite different, the mindmapping of texts.
 At the end of this section we present an option to facilitate this.

 Mapping the structure

-Click the button in the top toolbar and select From Document.
+Click the button in the top toolbar and select From document.
 The dialog below appears.

 In the Extraction area, select the file to map.
 Leave Extract text unchecked.
 Click Update; the structure will be extracted and shown in the right panel.